lacanoid/pgddl/README.md

 - Not all Postgres objects and all options are supported yet.
   The package provides support for basic user-level objects such as types, classes and functions.
   All `reg*` objects and SQL standard compliant stuff is mostly supported, with more fringe stuff still in constuction.
+  The intention for version 1.0 to support all objects.
-See [ROADMAP](ROADMAP.md) for what's missing.
+  See [ROADMAP](ROADMAP.md) for some of what's missing.
-- It is not well tested at all.
+- It is not very well tested.
 While it contains a number of regression tests, these can be hardly considered as proofs of correctness.
 Be certain there are bugs.
 Use at your own risk!
   Do not run generated scripts on production databases without testing them!
 - It is kind of slow-ish for complicated dependancy trees

-That said, it has still proven quite useful in a number of situations.
+That said, it has still proven quite useful in a number of situations and is used with a number of production databases.

 Curently developed and tested on PostgreSQL 10.